telerik/kendo-angular-universal-demo/README.md

+# Universal Rendering

+[Angular Universal library](https://universal.angular.io/) is used to render Angular 2 applications on the server.

+## Overview

+This section provides information on what Angular Universal is and how it works.

-## What is Universal Rendering
+### What Is Universal Rendering

 Universal rendering can also be called server-side rendering.
-The most popular scenario for server-side rendering is to handle the initial render when a user visits the app for the first time.
-The server will render the Angular application , once loaded, the client-side application will take over and continue from the server-side rendered state.
+The most popular scenario for server-side rendering is to handle the initial render when a user visits the application for the first time.
+The server will render the Angular application and once loaded, the client-side application will take over and continue from the server-side rendered state.

+For more information, refer to the [Angular Universal documentation](https://github.com/angular/universal/blob/master/DOCUMENTATION.md).

-## Why Use Server Rendered Content
+### Why Use Server-Rendered Content

-- Performance - showing static server-rendered view for first-time site visitors can drastically improve the perceived performance.
+Basically, the reasons to opt for server-side rendered content are:

+- To improve performance&mdash;User experience hugely improves when a static server-rendered view is displayed to first-time website visitors.
-- SEO - although some of the search engines will crawl and index dynamic data, there are still many search engines that expect plain HTML.
-Providing a static server-side rendered content is an efficient way to ensure that all search engines can access your website.
+- To boost SEO&mdash;Although some of the search engines crawl and index dynamic data, still many of them expect plain HTML.
+An efficient way to ensure that all search engines can access your website is to provide static server-rendered content.

-## How Does Universal Rendering Work in Angular
+### How Does Universal Rendering Work in Angular

 Angular Universal was originally built to work with a node.js back-end.
 There are adapters for most popular node.js server-side frameworks such as Express or Hapi.js.
-On top of that Angular Universal also has [ASP.NET Core support](https://github.com/aspnet/JavaScriptServices).
+On top of that, Angular Universal also provides [ASP.NET Core support](https://github.com/aspnet/JavaScriptServices).

-With the Angular 2 Universal rendering, the client loads as usual, but a fully rendered view that the user can see immediately is included in the server response.
-The rest of the resources will download in the background, and once the client is fully bootstrapped it will take over the page and continue its lifecycle as a standard single-page application.
+With the Angular 2 Universal rendering the client loads as usual, the user immediately sees a fully rendered view that is included in the server response.
+The rest of the resources download in the background and once the client is fully bootstrapped, the view continues its lifecycle as a standard single-page application.

-#### What about user interaction during loading?
+### What about User Interaction during Loading

 What happens with all the user events that occur in this 3-5 seconds time span when the server-rendered view is shown right away, but the client-side code is not ready yet?

-The Angular team came up with the [preboot](https://github.com/angular/preboot) library in order to solve this problem.
-The library records and plays back events and even responds immediately to some of them.
-It also does some sweet stuff like persisting the focus when the page is re-rendered and buffering client-side re-rendering for a smoother transition
+To handle this issue, the Angular team provides the [preboot](https://github.com/angular/preboot) library.
+The library records events, plays them back, and immediately responds to some of them.
+It also provides useful options, such as persisting the focus when the page is re-rendered and buffering client-side re-rendering for a smoother transition.

-## Creating Universal Apps
+## Known Limitations

-Apps that run Angular Universal are built as normal Angular 2 applications, with some caveats:
+Applications that run Angular Universal are built as Angular 2 applications with the following caveats:

-- `window`, `document` and `navigator` objects do not exist on the server, so their usage should be restricted on the server.
-Use `isBrowser` / `isNode` from the 'angular2-universal' package to restrict where client/server code is executed.
+- The `window`, `document`, and `navigator` objects do not exist on the server.
+That is why their usage has to be restricted on the server.
+To restrict the locations where the client or server code is executed, use the `isBrowser` or `isNode` configuration from the `angular2-universal` package.

-- DOM manipulation - you cannot manipulate the DOM directly, for the same reason mentioned above.
-Instead use the [Renderer](https://angular.io/docs/ts/latest/api/core/index/Renderer-class.html) class.
+- It is not possible to manipulate the DOM directly because of the reason previously mentioned.
+Use the [`Renderer`](https://angular.io/docs/ts/latest/api/core/index/Renderer-class.html) class instead.
-- In order to spare duplication of XHR requests, a caching mechanism should be implemented.
-A good example can be found in the universal-starter project [here](https://github.com/angular/universal-starter/blob/master/src/backend/cache.ts).
+- To spare the duplication of XHR requests, implement a caching mechanism.
+For a good example on how to do this, refer to the [Angular Universal starter project](https://github.com/angular/universal-starter/blob/master/src/backend/cache.ts).
-- Using `templateUrl` and `stylesUrl` will require the `angular2-template-loader` to be included in your webpack.config file.
+- If you use `templateUrl` and `stylesUrl`, you have to include the `angular2-template-loader` to in your `webpack.config` file.

-## Using Kendo UI with Universal Rendering
+## Creating Universally Rendered Applications

+To demonstrate how to use Kendo UI to build applications with Angular Universal, the examples provided in this section use the [`angular-universal-starter`](https://github.com/angular/universal-starter) seed.

+### Running the Sample Project

-For this tutorial we will use the [angular-universal-starter](https://github.com/angular/universal-starter) seed.
-You can find a [sample project](https://github.com/telerik/kendo-angular-universal-demo/tree/master/src) that includes a Kendo UI Grid and Tabstrip.
-Note that some of the Kendo UI components depend ot the `DOM`, an might not work as expected in a server rendered page.
+For a sample project that includes a Kendo UI Grid and Tabstrip for Angular 2, refer to [this repository](https://github.com/telerik/kendo-angular-universal-demo/tree/master/src).
+Note that some of the Kendo UI components depend on the DOM and might not work as expected in a server-rendered page.

+To run the project:

+1. Clone the repository.
-To run the project, clone the repo, run `npm install` to install dependencies, and run `npm start` to fire up the server.
+2. Run `npm install` to install the dependencies.
+3. Run `npm start` to fire up the server.

-#### Including the Kendo UI Components
+### Including Kendo UI Components

-Including the Kendo UI components in the project is as easy as running `npm i -S @progress/kendo-angular-grid @progress/kendo-angular-layout`.
-Make sure that you have followed the [installation guide](http://www.telerik.com/kendo-angular-ui/getting-started/#installation) in order to setup your Progress npm registry, prior to that.
+To add Kendo UI components to the project:

+1. Follow the [installation guide](http://www.telerik.com/kendo-angular-ui/getting-started/#installation) to set up your Progress npm registry.
+2. Run `npm i -S @progress/kendo-angular-grid @progress/kendo-angular-layout`.

-#### Add the Styles
+### Adding the Styles

-In this sample app we are using Bootstrap along with the Kendo UI theme that was specifically created for Bootstrap v4 integration.
+The sample application uses Bootstrap along with the Kendo UI theme that is specifically created for the Bootstrap v4 integration.

+To add the styles to the project:

-Let's install the Kendo UI theme by running `npm install -S @telerik/kendo-theme-bootstrap`.
-Create a `app.style.scss` file that we will use to bundle our style.
-For example:
+1. Install the Kendo UI theme by running `npm install -S @telerik/kendo-theme-bootstrap`.
+2. Create an `app.style.scss` file that you will use to bundle your style.

+    ```ts-no-run
     @import "custom";
     @import '~bootstrap/scss/bootstrap';
     @import '~@telerik/kendo-theme-bootstrap/dist/all';
     @import 'dashboard.style';
+    ```

-Then register the file in your `app.component` `@Component` directive `styleUrls: ['./app.style.scss']`.
+3. Register the file in your component directive by `styleUrls: ['./app.style.scss']`.

-If we run the app now, we will get an error message that states we need to have the appropriate loaders.
-Let's add our loaders in the `webpack.config.js` file:
-`{test: /\.scss$/, loaders: ['raw-loader', 'sass'},`
+4. If you run the application at this point, you get an error message which states that you need to have the appropriate loaders.
+To add the loaders to the `webpack.config.js` file, include `{test: /\.scss$/, loaders: ['raw-loader', 'sass'},`.

-When we run the application this time, we should be able to see the styles loaded as part of the `<head>` section of the application.
+5. Run the application again.
+Now the styles should be available and loaded as part of the `<head>` section.

-#### Fetch Data for the Server-Rendered View
+### Fetching Data for the Server-Rendered View

-In the `backend/db.ts` file we will need to implement a request to fetch the data that will be used for the server-rendered part of the application from our API - in this case the GitHub API.
-We will:
+To fetch the data that will be used for the server-rendered part of the application from the API&mdash;in this case the GitHub API&mdash;implement a request in the `backend/db.ts` file:

-* Install [request](https://github.com/request/request) which is a simplified HTTP request client by running `npm i -S request` from the console
+* To install the [`request`](https://github.com/request/request), which is a simplified HTTP request client, run `npm i -S request` from the console.
-* We will implement our logic to fetch data from GitHub in the `get()` method of [backend/db.ts](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/backend/db.ts)
+* To implement the logic to fetch data from GitHub, configure the `get()` method of [backend/db.ts](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/backend/db.ts).

-#### Caching
+### Caching Data

-When the server view is shown to the user it will use the data that we have already fetched on the server.
-However, during the second rendering, when the client application is bootstrapped we would like to avoid a second fetch of the same data.
+When the server view is rendered to the user, it will use the data you have already fetched on the server.
+However, during the second rendering when the client application is bootstrapped, you need to avoid a second fetch of the same data.

-For the caching mechanisms all data requests in the application will be redirected to the `/data.json`.
-These requests will be handled by the [serverApi](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/backend/api.ts) that will return the cached data if it is already available.
+All data requests for the caching mechanisms in the application will be redirected to `/data.json`.
+These requests will be handled by [`serverApi`](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/backend/api.ts) that will return the cached data if it is already available.

-#### Client data
+### Requesting Client Data

-Any subsequent request for data - for example when the Grid pages its data, can be done in a similar way on the client.
-All we need to do is attach a handler for the Grid's `pageChange` event that will provide the `skip` and `take` parameters in the handler arguments, and then fetch data using Angular's `http` module.
+Any subsequent requests for data&mdash;for example, when the Grid pages its data&mdash;can be done in a similar way on the client.
+To manage this process, attach a handler for the `pageChange` event of the Grid that will provide the `skip` and `take` parameters in the handler arguments.
+Then fetch the data using the Angular `http` module.

 A sample implementation can be found in [github.service.ts](https://github.com/telerik/kendo-angular-universal-demo/blob/master/src/app/services/github.service.ts)

-## See Also
+## Suggested Links

-- Check the [universal-starter](https://github.com/angular/universal/issues) repository for any issues that might be related to your problem.
+- For issues that might be related to your project, see the [universal-starter](https://github.com/angular/universal/issues) repository.
-- Have a question regarding Kendo UI for Angular 2?
-Browse the [StackOverflow kendo-ui-angular2 tag](http://stackoverflow.com/questions/tagged/kendo-ui-angular2).
+- For questions about Kendo UI for Angular 2, browse the [StackOverflow `kendo-ui-angular2` tag](http://stackoverflow.com/questions/tagged/kendo-ui-angular2) or the [FAQs]({% slug faq_newsite_kendouiforangular %}).
-- Found a Kendo UI bug?
-Kendo UI for Angular 2 uses GitHub issues as an official bug tracker.
-The [telerik/kendo-angular2](https://github.com/telerik/kendo-angular2/issues) repository is the right place to share your feedback.
+- Kendo UI for Angular 2 uses GitHub issues as official bug trackers.
+To report a bug or share your feedback, submit a GitHub issue to the [telerik/kendo-angular2](https://github.com/telerik/kendo-angular2/issues) repository.